marcus-j-davies/node-red-barred/README.md

 ## Scanner Prompt Node

-The `Scanner Prompt` Node allows you to send a message or object - without the need for a scanner to first present a scan, this for example, can allow you to notify scanners at any point, it can send a mesage to 1 or many scanners.
+The `Scanner Prompt` Node allows you to send a message or object - without the need for a scanner to first present a scan, this for example, can allow you to notify scanners at any point, it can send a message to 1 or many scanners.

 ## Scanner Enrollment / Branding